 This fanfic provides examples of:

-- Action Girl: Ronnie, of course.
+- Action Girl: Ronnie, of course, though Ginny has her moments as well.
 Hermione, as in canon, is the Badass Bookworm type.

 - Fred names the trope when Ronnie hugs Hermione to make up for their earlier fight:

 - The Warning Fangs given to Potter's Gang by Mad-Eye Moody are magically-enhanced fangs to be worn around the neck, and which grow hot whenever danger or potential danger gets too close.
 Problem is, sometimes the warning comes just a little too late — and even when they do give ample warning they don't give the wearer any clue as to what the danger is, or how serious it is; they'll grow just as hot for annoying pranksters as they will for murderous monsters.

 - Being under the Animal Talk Charm allows you to communicate effortlessly with any animal of your choice.
 But while you're under the charm, you can only speak the language of that animal, even losing the ability to talk in any human languages.

 - Big Breast Pride: It's only mentioned in passing, but according to Ronnie, Lavender has "driven all her dorm-mates insane with her silly pride over being the first girl in their year who needed a bra."

 - Big Brother Instinct: Percy, Fred and George are very protective of their little sister.
 She doesn't like it, thinking they're treating her like a baby.

 - Big Damn Heroes: Happens four times so far: